Prosumma/CoreDataQueryInterface/README.md

 ## Status

 Dig in.
-The library has already proven itself in a production project.
+An earlier but similar version of the library has already proven itself in a production project.
 Everything shown above (and more) works and works well.
 However, before I can tag a 1.0 release, I want to write documentation and unit tests.